siddhi-io/siddhi-io-email/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">mail.smtp.ssl.trust</td>
-        <td style="vertical-align: top; word-wrap: break-word">If set, and a socket factory hasn't been specified, enables use of a MailSSLSocketFactory.
-If set to "*", all hosts are trusted.
-If set to a whitespace separated list of hosts, those hosts are trusted.
-Otherwise, trust depends on the certificate the server presents.</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this parameter is set and a socket factory has not been specified, it enables the use of a 'MailSSLSocketFactory'.
+If the value for this parameter is "*", all hosts are trusted.
+If the value is a whitespace separated list of hosts, those hosts are trusted.
+If the value is neither of the two mentioned, trust depends on the certificate that is presented by the server.</td>
         <td style="vertical-align: top">*</td>
         <td style="vertical-align: top">String</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.smtp.connectiontimeout</td>
-        <td style="vertical-align: top; word-wrap: break-word">Socket connection timeout value in milliseconds. </td>
+        <td style="vertical-align: top; word-wrap: break-word">The socket connection timeout value in milliseconds. </td>
         <td style="vertical-align: top">infinite timeout</td>
         <td style="vertical-align: top">Any Integer</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.smtp.timeout</td>
-        <td style="vertical-align: top; word-wrap: break-word">Socket I/O timeout value in milliseconds. </td>
+        <td style="vertical-align: top; word-wrap: break-word">The socket I/O timeout value in milliseconds. </td>
         <td style="vertical-align: top">infinite timeout</td>
         <td style="vertical-align: top">Any Integer</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.smtp.from</td>
-        <td style="vertical-align: top; word-wrap: break-word">Email address to use for SMTP MAIL command.
+        <td style="vertical-align: top; word-wrap: break-word">The email address that must be used for the SMTP MAIL command.
 This sets the envelope return address.</td>
         <td style="vertical-align: top">Defaults to msg.getFrom() or InternetAddress.getLocalAddress().</td>
         <td style="vertical-align: top">Valid email address</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.smtp.localport</td>
-        <td style="vertical-align: top; word-wrap: break-word">Local port number to bind to when creating the SMTP socket.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The local port number to bind to when creating the SMTP socket.</td>
-        <td style="vertical-align: top">Defaults to the port number picked by the Socket class.</td>
+        <td style="vertical-align: top">The port number picked by the Socket class is default.</td>
         <td style="vertical-align: top">Any Integer</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.smtp.ehlo</td>
-        <td style="vertical-align: top; word-wrap: break-word">If false, do not attempt to sign on with the EHLO command.</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this is set to 'false', do not attempt to sign on with the 'EHLO' command.</td>
         <td style="vertical-align: top">true</td>
         <td style="vertical-align: top">true or false</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.smtp.auth.login.disable</td>
-        <td style="vertical-align: top; word-wrap: break-word">If true, prevents use of the AUTH LOGIN command.</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this is set to 'true', it prevents the use of the 'AUTH LOGIN' command.</td>
         <td style="vertical-align: top">false</td>
         <td style="vertical-align: top">true or false</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.smtp.auth.plain.disable</td>
-        <td style="vertical-align: top; word-wrap: break-word">If true, prevents use of the AUTH PLAIN command.</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this is set to 'true', it prevents the use of the 'AUTH PLAIN' command.</td>
         <td style="vertical-align: top">false</td>
         <td style="vertical-align: top">true or false</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.smtp.auth.digest-md5.disable</td>
-        <td style="vertical-align: top; word-wrap: break-word">If true, prevents use of the AUTH DIGEST-MD5 command.</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this is set to 'true', it prevents the use of the 'AUTH DIGEST-MD5' command.</td>
         <td style="vertical-align: top">false</td>
         <td style="vertical-align: top">true or false</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.smtp.auth.ntlm.disable</td>
-        <td style="vertical-align: top; word-wrap: break-word">If true, prevents use of the AUTH NTLM command</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this is set to 'true', it prevents the use of the 'AUTH NTLM' command</td>
         <td style="vertical-align: top">false</td>
         <td style="vertical-align: top">true or false</td>
     </tr>